lachrymator/RF-Score/rescoring/README.md

 Rescoring models
 ================

-Several models for rescoring protein-ligand binding affinity are evaluated and compared in terms of prediction performance on PDBbind v2007 core set (N = 195).
+Several models for rescoring protein-ligand binding affinity are evaluated and compared in terms of prediction performance on the PDBbind v2007 core set (N = 195).

 Model 1